 - 1. Attach an optional keyboard to the keyboard port. - 2.
 Attach other optional equipment following the instructions in Chapter 3. - 3.
 Attach the power cord from the power receptacle to a properly grounded 115/230 VAC, 50-60 Hz outlet or a 24 VDC outlet, whichever applies (Refer to the Creating a Power Cable section in Chapter 3 for more information.) - 4.
 Turn on the power to the unit.
-Depending on your operating system, one of the following will occur: - In DOS, the system will boot up at the C: prompt - In Windows 95, the Windows logo will display on the screen - In Windows NT, the log-on box will display on the screen. - 5.
-Adjust the contrast on the 9465 using the contrast adjust keys on the front panel.
-These keys are available on the STN passive color options only.
+Depending on your operating system, one of the following will occur: - In DOS, the system will boot up at the C: prompt - In Windows 95 or Windows NT the License Agreement will be displayed - 5.
+Install application software via the floppy, a network connection, the IR port, or a CD-ROM.